USB Data Recovery

-Mini-USB connectors are smaller than USB-A and USB-B connectors.
+Micro-USB connectors are smaller than USB-A and USB-B connectors.
 They were widely used in the past for devices like digital cameras, MP3 players, and older smartphones.

-Mini-USB connectors are smaller than USB-A and USB-B connectors.
+Micro-USB connectors are smaller than USB-A and USB-B connectors.
 They were widely used in the past for devices like digital cameras, MP3 players, and older smartphones.

 USB-C supports faster data transfer speeds and can deliver higher power levels, making it suitable for a wide range of devices such as smartphones, laptops, tablets, and external storage devices.